1st CAB Reaffirms American Partnership with Bosnia and Herzegovina

 A U.S. Army UH-60 Blackhawk with Alpha Company, 2nd Battalion, 1st Combat Aviation Brigade, 1st Infantry Division flies over the German and Austrian Border on the way to Tuzla International Airport, Bosnia and Herzegovina in preparation for exercise Immediate Response on May.
-03.
+03 (U.S. Army photo by CW3 Bennett Rock)

 |Date Taken: